-Antoni Porowski, Queer Eye: Mother, Husband, Age, Height, Family
+Antoni Porowski is a Proudly Single Dog Dad

 As for his relationships, he dated Joey Krietemeyer for more than seven years before the two suddenly ended their relationship in October 2018.
 A few months after that, in December of the same year, Antoni took to Instagram to confirm that he was dating Trace Lehnhoff.
 However, even they split up after a year.

 Now, Antoni is in a relationship with a New York City-based advertising executive by the name of Kevin Harrington.
 They have attended several celebrity events together, making it clear that their relationship is quite serious.
-They have even spent holidays together and been on a few vacations.
-And it’s even reported that because of the coronavirus pandemic, the couple is quarantining together in Austin, Texas.
+They even spent holidays together and went on a few vacations before quarantining together in Austin, Texas, during the pandemic.
+They did get engaged in 2022, yet ended up parting ways in 2023.
+So now, Antoni is just a single dog dad to a pitbull-mix named Neon.

 Read More: Where Is Queer Eye Filmed?